hpramanathan/Project1-TicTacToe/README.md

 - First, I'd like to remove the bugs listed above.
 - I'd like to add a score counter on either side of the gameboard.
 - I'd like to add functionality so that a human can play the computer.
+- Originally, I had planned to add a Masters of the Universe theme to the game where players could choose related symbols to play with.
+- I'd like to add some sound effects and make the UI more visually appealing.